Pacific oyster: Etymology

+Parts of the scientific community resist this change and continue to argue that Crassostrea gigas should be the proper name.
+They argue that Salvi's DNA sampling is incomplete, and that criteria other than the genetic sequence should have been considered.

 Description

 The shell of M. gigas varies widely with the environment where it is attached.
 Its large, rounded, radial folds are often extremely rough and sharp.
 The two valves of the shell are slightly different in size and shape, the right valve being moderately concave.
 Shell colour is variable, usually pale white or off-white.
 Mature specimens can vary from 80 to 400 mm long.